miko083/GraduationProjectVulnerabilitiesUnsecure/README.md

 ## About app

 This application will be similar to Snapchat.
 Users will be able to share their photos with others, photos will be deleted after short amount of time.
+It is unsecured version.

 <!--- Currently it is very early version. -->